Menyanthaceae

 Menyanthaceae is a family of aquatic and wetland plants in the order Asterales.
-There are approximately 60-70 species in six genera distributed worldwide.
+There are approximately 60 to 70 species in six genera distributed worldwide.
 The simple or compound leaves arise alternately from a creeping rhizome.
 In the submersed aquatic genus Nymphoides, leaves are floating and support a lax, umbellate or racemose inflorescence.
 In other genera the inflorescence is erect and consists of one (e.g., Liparophyllum) to many flowers.
 The sympetalous, insect-pollinated flowers are five-parted and either yellow or white.
 The petals are ciliate or adorned with lateral wings.
 Fruit type is a capsule.

 Species of Menyanthaceae are found worldwide.
 The genera Menyanthes and Nephrophyllidium grow only in the northern hemisphere, while Liparophyllum and Villarsia occur only in the southern hemisphere.
 Nymphoides species have a cosmopolitan distribution.

 Menyanthaceae species are of economic importance as ornamental water garden plants, with Nymphoides being most commonly traded.
 The practice of growing non-native water plants has led to several species becoming naturalized or invasive.

 Dimorphic heterostyly occurs in all genera but Liparophyllum.
 In addition, four species of Nymphoides are dioecious.